-30 See the Code of Virginia §24.2-410.1 (B).
+&lt;sup>37 See the Code of Virginia §24.2-410.1 (B).

-Non-citizen cancellations are processed through the "Hopper."
-Determine if a registered voter matches the non-citizen information provided by the Department of Elections.
-If so, use "Cancel Voter" to approve the match and cancel the voter's registration.
-Individual voters may also be cancelled through the "Change Status" screen.
+screen.
 On the "Change Status" screen, select "Declared Non-Citizen" for the reason and place important supporting information in the "Comment" section.

 - Notate the reason for the cancellation on the back of the application. - Attach appropriate documentation to the back of the application or keep the documentation in a separate file. - Retain and destroy the application and attached documentation in compliance with the GS-01 Records Retention and Disposition Schedule. - Mail the notice of cancellation generated by VERIS, stating the reason for removal and any comments entered when processing the cancellation.
+Notice of the cancellation must also be provided by email, if one was provided.